dfsp-spirit/freesurferformats/README.md

 ## An example R session: Reading Bert's brain

 One of the example subjects that comes with FreeSurfer is `bert`.
 The following example shows how to load Bert's brain.
-If you have FreeSurfer installed, you can start GNU R by typing `R` in your favourite terminal application and run following commands:
+If you have FreeSurfer installed, you can start GNU R by typing `R` in your favourite terminal application and run the following commands:

 ```r
 install.packages("freesurferformats")